Opinion: The dangerous place in the world just got more dangerous - ExBulletin

 The reasons he came to this conclusion remain valid.
 In fact, they have only become stronger recently.

 The backdrop to tensions over Taiwan is, of course, the growing geopolitical rivalry between China and the United States.
-Since the rise of Chinese leader Xi Jinping and then former US President Donald Trump, the two countries have fundamentally changed their attitude towards each other, from a benevolent to a cautious one. ,to hostile.
+Since the rise of Chinese leader Xi Jinping and then former US President Donald Trump, the two countries have fundamentally changed their attitude towards each other, from benevolent to suspicious to hostile.

 Perhaps China's extraordinary and rapid growth and the reality of America's dominant status made this inevitable.
-A rising power faces an established power, creating a situation that, in the words of author and Harvard international security scholar Graham Allison, could be:intended for war.
+A rising power faces an established power, creating a situation that can be, in the words of author and Harvard international security scholar Graham Allison, intended for war.

 But are we destined for war?
 The United States and China are unusual in that, although they are increasingly geopolitical rivals, they are also deeply linked economically.

-Note: Editor's note: Fareed Zakaria is the host of Fareed Zakaria GPS, airing at 10 a.m. and 1 p.m.
-ET Sundays on CNN.
-Follow Fareed on X, and read news, analysis and insights from Fareed and his team in the CNN Fareeds Global Briefing daily newsletter.
-The opinions expressed in this comment are his own.
-Learn more CNN Review.